fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+You must know your Peter and your Judas;
+  Peter has a bad day, Judas had a bad heart;
+  Judas you release, Peter you restore.

 I sat with my anger long enough until she told me her real name was grief.
   C.S.
 Lewis